wslu42/QArcade/README.md

      - A laptop to prepare raspbian os micro SD
      - WiFi or LAN access to your raspberry pi for ssh communications
 - Softwares:
-  1. [Raspberry pi imager v1.6](https://www.raspberrypi.org/software/) to prepare raspbian OS
+  1. [Raspberry Pi imager v1.6](https://www.raspberrypi.org/software/) to prepare raspbian OS
   2. Raspberry Pi OS (32 bit).
 A port of Debian with the Raspberry Pi Desktop, released date 2021-03-04 (or Retrop-Pie 4.7.1 (RPI 4/400) works as well)
   3. [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php).
 Need $15 to purchase.